dzbeck/attack_to_cve/updated-methodology.md

 ### Standard Exploit Methods

 As indicated in the common vulnerability table ([Table 1](new-methodology.md#table-1:-common-vulnerability-types)), some vulnerabilities can be exploited in a variety of ways.
-In some cases though, the exploit method can be identified and mapped to an ATT&CK technique based on the associated vulnerable object (e.g., browser) and entry point of the potential compromise (e.g., user action).
+In some cases, the exploit method can be identified and mapped to an ATT&CK technique based on the associated vulnerable object (e.g., browser) and entry point of the potential compromise (e.g., user action).
 Specifics are given in Table 2.

 <p style="text-align: center;"><b>Table 2: Standard Exploit Methods</b></p>